-The aloe genus is made up of both large tree-like species that can grow a staggering 30 feet high, and small dwarf species and hybrids.
+The aloe genus comprises large tree-like species that can grow a staggering 30 feet high and small dwarf species and hybrids.

-There are over 600 species considered to belong under the genus of aloe, with aloe vera, the most widely known species.
+Over 600 species are considered to belong to the genus Aloe, with Aloe vera being the most widely known species.

-They’re easy to recognize by their long, thick, fleshy leaves with their green to blue-green hue.
+They’re easy to recognize by their long, thick, fleshy leaves with a green or blue-green hue.

 Many feature white flecks on the surface of the stems.